BobTheBobCatt/PMD_Sunpath/readme.md

 # Pokemon Mystery Dungeon: Sunpath
-PMD: Sunpath is a story mod for [PMDO](https://github.com/audinowho/PMDODump/) created by BobTheBobCatt that aims to create a full-length adventure featured on the Sand Continent of Pokemon Mystery Dungeon.
+PMD: Sunpath is a story mod for [PMDO](https://github.com/audinowho/PMDODump/) created by BobTheBobCatt (aka, me) that aims to create a full-length adventure featured on the Sand Continent of Pokemon Mystery Dungeon.
 It currently consists of 0 chapters. - NOTE: This is very much an early WIP.

 ## To install and play